-Attachment K Revisions (Public Policy Transmission Studies Timeline Modifications and Clean-Up/Admin Changes to Section 6.3 and Appendices 2 & 3) (ER17-857)
+• Attachment K Revisions (Public Policy Transmission Studies Timeline Modifications and Clean-Up/Admin Changes to Section 6.3 and Appendices 2 & 3) (ER17-857)

-On January 26, the ISO and NEPOOL filed revisions to Attachment K of the OATT to modify the timeline associated with the Public Policy Transmission Study Process and to reflect clean-up changes to Section 6.3(Interregional Coordination) and to Appendices 2 (List of Entities Enrolled in the Transmission Planning Region) and 3 (List of Qualified Transmission Project Sponsors).
-A March 27, 2017 effective date was requested.
-The Attachment K Revisions were supported by the Participants Committee at its January 6 meeting (Consent Agenda Item #s 1 and 2).
-Comments on this filing were due on or before February 16; none were filed.
-Doc-less interventions were filed by Eversource, National Grid, NESCOE, NRG and Exelon (out-of-time).
-This matter is pending before the FERC.
+On March 10, the FERC accepted revisions to Attachment K of the OATT to modify the timeline associated with the Public Policy Transmission Study Process and to reflect clean-up changes to Section 6.3(Interregional Coordination) and to Appendices 2 (List of Entities Enrolled in the Transmission Planning Region) and 3 (List of Qualified Transmission Project Sponsors).
+The changes were accepted effective as of March 27, 2017, as requested.
+Unless the March 10 order is challenged, this proceeding will be concluded.
 If you have any questions concerning this proceeding, please contact Eric Runge (617-345-4735; ekrunge@daypitney.com).